dapak2002/programming-languages-2022/discussion-topics.md

 ## New for 2022:

+- [Interview with Julia Language Co-founders](https://www.youtube.com/watch?v=VgZm53qgj9Q).
+Julia is an up-and-coming language quickly gaining ground on Python and C++, in particular in data science and scientific computing.
 - [Symmetric Interaction Calculus](https://github.com/VictorTaelin/Symmetric-Interaction-Calculus) and an application to the programming language [HVM](https://github.com/Kindelia/HVM/blob/master/HOW.md#clones-ruin-everything) that is faster than Haskell and Rust because of a clever way of implementing cloning.
 I didn't look into this yet, but if you are interested that could be a great project.

 ## New for 2021: